DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 # Blindproof
-*Larvatus prodeo — "I advance masked." — Descartes*

 ## Private & proven AI inference at scale

 **Bittensor Global Subnet Hackathon — Subnet Proposal (Checkpoint #1)**

+*Repository: [github.com/DeFacts-Protocol/blindproof-subnet](https://github.com/DeFacts-Protocol/blindproof-subnet) — subnet, miner, and validator code land here per the roadmap in section 8.*

+*Larvatus prodeo — "I advance masked." — Descartes*

 Blindproof is a Bittensor subnet where miners run LLM inference on data they mathematically cannot read — and are paid only when a public proof confirms the work ran exactly right.
 Every value a miner ever holds is masked noise.
 Every piece of the computation carries a zero-knowledge (ZK) proof.
 Every proof is checkable by anyone in milliseconds, and payment follows the proof, not the promise.
-The client masks a question, walks away, and returns to a verified answer — from machines that never saw the plain text question or answer at all.
+The client masks a question, walks away, and returns to a verified answer — from machines that never saw the question at all.

 The name says the design three ways: blind plus proof — private plus proven; proof as in waterproof — impervious to being seen; and proofed against blindness itself — a system in which sightlessness costs nothing.

-We do not arrive with an idea.
-We arrive with a working proof system measured on a mid-size open-weight model, a masked lane demonstrated piece by piece, and the economic mechanism that joins them — specified below, and running on testnet by final submission.
-Every claim that follows is graded to its evidence — measured, demonstrated, designed, or declared — and the ones that matter most are checkable by running our public verifier rather than by believing us.
+The contribution of this subnet is its economic mechanism — to our knowledge a first of its kind: incentives and settlement conditioned on cryptographic proof, with verification cheap enough to run before payment on every job, so that one verified proof moves both money streams at once — the miner's emissions and the client's escrowed fee.
+The components that make this possible are already measured — chain verification in tens of milliseconds, bit-exact execution across GPU generations, masked computation at piece scale.
+The mechanism that turns them into a market is specified below, and runs on testnet by final submission.

 ---